Filing Claims Within the Statutes of Limitation

 If you are concerned that the Georgia statute of limitation may have passed on your claim, but are still interested in filing a claim, you should contact a Georgia-licensed attorney who is trained in the law and can analyze all the facts.
 Computing statutes of limitation is often more complicated than adding and subtracting years.
 In some rare situations, one circumstance can prevent the statute of limitation from expiring.

-Obviously, we can’t evaluate your case without the facts; sharing the facts with an attorney who can provide you with a accurate assessment of how the statute of limitations apply to your situation.
+Obviously, we cannot evaluate your case without sharing the facts with an attorney who can provide you with a accurate assessment of how the statute of limitations apply’s to your situation.
 We give our clients the information they need to make informed decisions about filing cases within the statute of limitations.
-Contact us online or call (404) 618 0082 to schedule your free initial consultation.
+Contact us online or call (404) 618 0082 (locally) or 1-(855) 329-7144 (toll-free) to schedule your free initial consultation.

 PMHP Law, LLC represents clients throughout Georgia and the Southeastern United States.
 To schedule a free consultation with a lawyer at our firm, call us at (404) 618 0082 or visit us online at www.eldercareabuselawyer.com.